HamedAlemo/advanced-geo-python/_sources/lectures/docker.md

 1. **Consistency:** Containers ensure that the application runs the same way everywhere, eliminating the "it works on my machine" problem.
 1. **Isolation:** Containers provide process and resource isolation, ensuring that one container cannot interfere with another, improving security and stability.
 1. **Scalability and Speed:** Containers can be easily scaled up or down to meet changing workloads and the speed to deploy them is much higher than VMs.
 1. **Resource Efficiency:** Containers are lightweight and share the host OS kernel, making them more resource-efficient than traditional virtualization.
-While containers live on top of a host machine and use its resources, they virtualize the host OS unlike VMS that virtulize the underlying hardware.
+While containers live on top of a host machine and use its resources, they virtualize the host OS unlike VMS that virtualize the underlying hardware.
 Meaning containers don’t need to have their own OS, making them much more lightweight than VMs, and consequently quicker to spin up.

 ## What is Docker?